 The main benefits that they reported were improved physical activity, better social interactions and communication, and in some cases that child specific sensitivities decreased when the child spent more time outdoors.
 That’s enough to make us sit up and take note.

-The benefits of outdoor learning for autistic children
+The benefits of outdoor play for Autism

 Autism, or Autism Spectrum Disorder, is a pervasive neurological developmental disorder characterised by impairments in social interaction and communication skills, sensory integration and repetitive behaviour patterns.
 It affects the way that children perceive and process their world and symptoms vary greatly from person to person.